YoshiyukiKono/StockTwitsAnalysis/README.md

 ## Instruction

+### 1. Scraping
-1. Download StockTwits json files

-2. Load the json files to HDFS
+* Download StockTwits json files and load the json files to HDFS

+### 2. Hive Data Engineering
-3. Create an external Hive table from the files in HDFS
+* Create an external Hive table from the files in HDFS

-4. Do data engineering on Hive
+* Do data engineering on Hive

+### 3. Hiva Analysis
-5. Do analysis on Hive
+* Do analysis on Hive

+### 4. Json Input Generation for Sentiment Analysis
-6. Create input json for Sentiment Analysis
+* Generate input json for Sentiment Analysis